Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Results Discussion

-The migration of carbon dioxide plumes is governed by the complex interplay of viscous, capillary, and gravity forces.
-Due to the presence of the dip angle, the reservoir condition around each well can lead to various fluid properties in the same reservoir.
-In addition, carbon dioxide plumes can form distinctively different shapes and sizes according to different injection schemes and permeability heterogeneity.
+The migration of CO$_2$ plume is governed by the complex interplay of viscous, capillary, and gravity forces.
+As shown in Figure~\ref{fig:model_flow}~\textbf{a}, CO$_2$ plumes tend to migrate up-dip due to buoyancy.
+They can also form distinctively different shapes and sizes according to different injection rates, perforation intervals, and permeability heterogeneity.
+The reservoir conditions, i.e., initial hydro-static pressure and temperature, determine CO$_2$ and water fluid properties, which also influence the plume migration.
+Due to the presence of the dip angle, reservoir conditions can vary significantly even in the same basin (Figure~\ref{fig:model_flow}~\textbf{a}).

-As shown in Figure~\ref{fig:accuracy}~\textbf{a}, Nested FNO captures these complex processes with excellent accuracy.
-Near the injection perforation interval, we observe dry-out zones where the gas saturation is near one, e.g., at the bottom half of well 1.
-This is a highly nonlinear response caused by the vaporization of the formation fluids into the gas phase~\cite{pruess2009formation}.
-This important physical process is neglected by many numerical models because it can only be captured with high grid resolutions and high-fidelity simulations.
-Nevertheless, Nested FNO predicts the dry-out with high accuracy.
-We observe slightly more errors at the plumes and dry-out zones' edges.
-This is because the simulation data around discontinuous saturation transitions consist of inherent numerical artifacts that are less systematic.
+As shown in Figure~\ref{fig:accuracy}~\textbf{a}, Nested FNO successfully captures all of these complex processes.
+The shapes and saturation distribution of each plume are accurately predicted for each well.
+Near the injection perforation interval, we observe dry-out zones where the gas saturation is almost one.
+Dry-out may cause the precipitation of salt in saline formations and can lead to potential loss of permeability and injectivity~\cite{pruess2009formation, miri2015new}.
+Such processes are neglected by many numerical models as they require high grid resolutions and full physics simulations.
+Nevertheless, Nested FNO predicts the dry-out zone with excellent accuracy.
+We observe slightly more errors at the edges of gaseous plumes and dry-out zones; this is because the numerical simulation training data around discontinuous saturation transitions consist of inherent numerical artifacts that are less systematic.

-Overall, Nested FNO displays small overfitting considering the problem's high dimensionality (Figure~\ref{fig:accuracy}~\textbf{d}).
-The average saturation error ($\delta_S$) for the gaseous carbon dioxide plume is 1.2\% for the training set and 1.8\% for the testing set.
-See \textit{Methods} for $\delta_S$'s definition.
-This accuracy is sufficient for practical applications such as forecasting plume footprints and estimating sweep efficiencies.
+Overall, Nested FNO displays great generalization with small overfitting (Figure~\ref{fig:accuracy}~\textbf{d}).
+The average saturation error ($\delta_S$) for the gaseous CO$_2$ plume is 1.2\% for the training set and 1.8\% for the testing set.
+See \textit{Experimental} for the definition of the evaluation metric $\delta_S$.
+This accuracy is well sufficient for most practical applications, such as estimating sweep efficiencies as well as forecasting plume footprints for land acquisition or monitoring program design.